You are viewing a story from harrypotterfanfiction.com

 "The Ministry had a mix-up.
 Sent people twice."
 Flitwick smiled.
 "Is there something you need?"

-While Norman and Xavier went to talk to him, Bea stood by the stone archway, staring at empty pedestal where her invention had been.
+While Norman and Xavier went to talk to him, Bea stood by the stone archway, staring at empty pedestal.

 Yesterday.
 Flitwick had said her prototype had been taken yesterday, but it was scheduled to be taken today.
 Bea had asked and made sure; she had wanted to say good-bye.
 The Ministry had mix-ups more often than not, but how strange that this mix-up coincided with Scorpius' disappearance.